 A. Board of County Supervisors (BOCS) Internal Reorganization - The administrative function within the BOCS was restructured during FY25.
 An Administrative Specialist position at a salary and benefit cost of \$94,115 previously located in the BOCS Administration program was transferred to the Office of the Chair At-Large and now serves at-will similar to Board aides.
-This change reduces the agency's FTE count by 1.00 FTE in the Proposed FY2026 Budget.
+This change reduces the agency's FTE count by 1.00 FTE in the FY2026 Budget as Board aides serving at-will are not included in FTE totals.